DTW-DanWard/OctopusDeployUtilities/readme.md

 # Octopus Deploy Utilities

-Utilities to help you export, search, compare and unit test your Octopus Deploy configuration.
+Utilities to help you export, search, measure, see changes over time and unit test your Octopus Deploy configuration.

 ## Why Export Your Data?